KenCTW/IslandWaves/README.md

 Notation:
-	j for Julia
+	j for Julia,
-	L for isLand
+	L for isLand,
-	M for Main
+	M for Main.

 These functionss are very similar to Matlab codes (bigi*) that can be found at https://www2.whoi.edu/staff/kbrink/software/matlab-links/ .